-Computers aren't cars, their lifespan is much shorter.
+Computers aren't cars, their lifespan is a little shorter.

 You want a MacBook, you're on a budget, and you're thinking about buying a used computer (used MacBook, used iMac, used Mac Pro, etc.) Speaking from our 15-years of computer repair experience, you may want to take a few things into consideration before buying a used MacBook.